Topos-Based Logic for Quantum Systems and Bi-Heyting Algebras: Background

 \textbf{Contexts and coarse-graining.} The topos-based form of quantum logic that was established in \cite{DI(2)} and developed further in \cite{Doe07b,DI(Coecke)08,Doe09,Doe11} is fundamentally different from standard quantum logic.
 For some conceptual discussion, see in particular \cite{Doe09}.
 Two key ideas are \emph{contextuality} and \emph{coarse-graining} of propositions.
 Contextuality has of course been considered widely in foundations of quantum theory, in particular since Kochen and Specker's seminal paper \cite{KS67}.
 Yet, the systematic implementation of contextuality in the language of presheaves is comparatively new.
 It first showed up in work by Chris Isham and Jeremy Butterfield \cite{Ish97,IB98,IB99,IB00,IB00b,IB02,Ish05} and was substantially developed by this author and Isham.
 For recent, related work see also \cite{HLS09,CHLS09,HLS09b,HLS11} and \cite{AB11,AMS11}.

 Physically, a context is nothing but a set of compatible, i.e., co-measurable physical quantities $(A_i)_{i\in I}$.
 Such a set determines and is determined by an abelian von Neumann subalgebra $V$ of the non-abelian von Neumann algebra $\N$ of (all) physical quantities.
 Each physical quantity $A_i$ in the set is represented by some self-adjoint operator $\hA$ in $V$.\footnote{From here on, we assume that all the physical quantities $A_i$ correspond to \emph{bounded} self-adjoint operators that lie in $\N$.
 Unbounded self-adjoint operators affiliated with $\N$ can be treated in a straightforward manner.} In fact, $V$ is generated by the operators $(\hA_i)_{i\in I}$ and the identity $\hat 1$, in the sense that $V=\{\hat 1, \hA_i \mid i\in I\}''$, where $\{S\}''$ denotes the double commutant of a set $S$ of operators (see e.g. \cite{KR83}).\footnote{We will often use the notation $V'$ for a subalgebra of $V$, which does \emph{not} mean the commutant of $V$.
-We trust that this will not lead to confusion.} We will call abelian von Neumann subalgebras $V\in\VN$ contexts, thus identifying the mathematical notion and its physical interpretation.
+We trust that this will not lead to confusion.} Each abelian von Neumann subalgebra $V$ of $\N$ will be called a context, thus identifying the mathematical notion and its physical interpretation.
+The set of all contexts will be denoted $\VN$.
 Each context provides one of many `classical perspectives' on a quantum system.
 We partially order the set of contexts $\VN$ by inclusion.
 A smaller context $V'\subset V$ represents a `poorer', more limited classical perspective containing fewer physical quantities than $V$.

 Each context $V\in\VN$ has a complete Boolean algebra $\PV$ of projections, and $\PV$ clearly is a sublattice of $\PN$.
 Propositions ``$\Ain\De$'' about the values of physical quantities $A$ in a (physical) context correspond to projections in the (mathematical) context $V$.
 Since $\PV$ is a Boolean algebra, there are Boolean algebra homomorphisms $\ld:\PV\ra\{0,1\}\simeq\{\false,\true\}$, which can be seen as truth-value assignments as usual.
 Hence, there are consistent truth-value assignments for all propositions ``$\Ain\De$'' for propositions about physical quantities \emph{within} a context.